bbc/bbcrd_vault_collection/README.md

 * `utils/vault_auth.py` -- Logs into Vault using OIDC and signs your SSH key.
 * `utils/vault_token_send.sh` -- Use your Vault token to log into Vault on a remote machine.
+* `utils/run_disaster_recovery_vault_server.sh` -- Spin up an ephemeral vault
+  server on your local machine, optionally loading a Vault snapshot (i.e. backup) into it for disaster recovery or backup validation purposes.